damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 For more information about the image and Docker Hub please read the [Docker Fundamentals](https://docs.docker.com/introduction/understanding-docker/).

-You can read more information in [Docker integration](http://doc.gitlab.com/ci/builds_configuration/docker.html).
+Read more about this at [Using Docker Images](http://doc.gitlab.com/ci/docker/using_docker_images.html).
+See [Using Docker Build](http://doc.gitlab.com/ci/docker/using_docker_build.html) for more information on Docker features.

 ## allow_failure option for jobs (GitLab CI)